ut-proj/presentations/codebeam-america-2021/content/_index.md

 {{% note %}}

-The real "why" behind undertone isn't a battle of backends ...
+The real "why" behind undertone isn't a battle of backends, though ...

-the heart of the matter is what it would be used for.
+the heart of the matter is what I wanted to do with it.

 In my practice sessions with guitar and synthesizers, I wanted to be able to quickly write a few lines of code for some ambient backing sounds, or chord progressions against which I could practice scales, or experiment with intervals and counterpoint.

 After so long in the software industry, I'm just much, much faster at writing code than sitting down with a sheaf of blank staves and writing notes.
+So it needed to be in a language which whick I had fluency.

-There is an implicit answer here, to the question of "Why LFE"? : if I'm going to be writing code in my spare time, I need it to be in a language that I love and have fun using.
+And, if I'm going to be writing code in my spare time, it needs to be in a language that I love and have fun using.
+Ergo, LFE.

 {{% /note %}}